CRServers/DemTech/README.md

 After mastering BitShares and Steem usage, I gained a lot of respect and admiration for Dan Larimer as a software engineer and share a similar philosophical posture.
 Thus my enthusiam for Dan's latest creation: **The EOS Operating System**.

-I'm a pasionate advocate and reader of Libertarian Philosophy and Austrian Economics.
+I'm a pasionate advocate and reader of Libertarian Political Philosophy and Austrian Economics.

 I was born and live in Costa Rica and remain active in the local and international Blockchain communities.